Nurse questions medical care at immigration jail in Georgia | Federal News Network

 Wooten said the facility declined to use two rapid-testing COVID-19 machines that ICE purchased for $14,000 each.
 No medical staff had been trained on them and she saw the machines used only once.

-LaSalle Corrections did not immediately respond to a request for comment late Monday.
+LaSalle Corrections, which owns and operates Irwin County Detention Center under contract, did not immediately respond to a request for comment late Monday.

 As of Sunday, 42 detainees at the facility had tested positive for the virus, according to ICE.
 Nationwide, 5,772 detainees were positive.